zenhack/haskell-capnp/cmd/capnpc-haskell/README.md

   library for a couple reasons:
-  * We want to eventually insert comments from the schema into the code as Haddock comments, and the libraries I(zenhack) was able to find to not support comments.
+  * We want to eventually insert comments from the schema into the code as Haddock comments, and the libraries I(zenhack) was able to find do not support comments.
   * The full Haskell syntax is quite complicated, and we don't need most of it; our AST has just the parts we need, and so is simpler to work with.